craftcms/docs/docs/commerce/5.x/development/orders.md

 Customers will want to confirm some amount of information about their orders immediately after placing them—but it can be unsafe to leave personal information like emails, addresses, or even order contents out on the semi-public web, indefinitely.

-Consider setting up a policy with your team about how long order data is accessible, and consider redacting sensitive information after a period of time:
+Consider setting up a policy with your team about how long order data is accessible, and redact sensitive information after a period of time:

 ```twig
 {% set elapsed = order.dateOrdered.diff(now) %}